TalkingQuickly/ansible-osx-setup/README.md

 ## Customising

-Almost anything can be customised by editing `ansible_osx.yml`.
+Everything can be customised by editing `ansible_osx.yml`.